ianyepan/ianyepan.github.io/_posts/2022-01-31-cpp-notes-pt1.md

    int &r2 = y;
    r1 = r2; // x becomes 3. r1 still points to x.
    ```
-4. No uninitialized reference allowed (Ch.1 p.18).
+4. No uninitialized reference is allowed (Ch.1 p.18).
-5. Unions (Ch.2 p.25) can be used when only one of multiple candidate variables can be used at any given time.
+5. Unions (Ch.2 p.25) can be used when only one of the multiple candidate variables can be used at any given time.
-   - That said, STL's `variant` (Ch.2 p.26) since C++17 can replace most usecases of unions.
+   - That said, STL's `variant` (Ch.2 p.26) since C++17 can replace most use-cases of unions.
 It is a type-safe `union`.
    - We can use `try-catch` or `std::holds_alternative` in conjunction with `std::get<type>` to obtain the desired value.
 6. Plain `enum` v.s. `enum class`.
 The latter is preferred (Ch.2):
    - Enumerator values of plain `enums` are implicitly converted (e.g. to `int`).
 Also, the enumerator names are "exported to the surrounding scope", potentially causing name clashes.